Inclement Weather or Emergency Business Closing Practices

-Employers have legal obligations to employees, and they have relationship, moral, and ethical obligations to employees, too.
-Many employees believe that, in the event of an emergency situation, the employer should cover all related costs.
+Employers have legal obligations to employees, and they have a relationship, moral, and ethical obligations to employees, too.
+Many employees believe that, in the event of an emergency, the employer should cover all related costs.
 This is not always feasible.

-Specific Examples of Emergencies and Bad Weather Business Closings
+Specific Examples of Emergencies and Bad Weather Closings

 On the other hand, in situations where the employer cannot open the business, it is reasonable to ask employers to shoulder some of the costs to maintain their relationships with their employees?
 Absolutely.
-But even in this circumstance, the employer will not be able to afford to pay non-working employees for an extended period of time.
+But even in this circumstance, the employer will not be able to afford to pay non-working employees for an extended period.

 Balance Paying Employees With Ensuring Employee Job Security